 Regulation of Hydraulic Fracturing and Related Activities.
 Our hydraulic fracturing operations are a significant component of our business.
 Hydraulic fracturing is an important and common practice that is used to stimulate production of hydrocarbons, particularly natural gas, from tight formations, including shales.
 The process, which involves the injection of water, sand and chemicals under pressure into formations to fracture the surrounding rock and stimulate production, is typically regulated by state oil and natural gas commissions.
 However, federal agencies have asserted regulatory authority over certain aspects of the process.
 Although several of these rulemakings have been rescinded, modified or subjected to legal challenges, new or more stringent regulations may be promulgated by the current government.
 For example, the Bureau of Land Management ("BLM") recently proposed a rule that would limit flaring from well sites on federal lands, as well as allow the delay or denial of permits if BLM finds that an operator's methane waste minimization plan is insufficient.
 The current government has also called for revisions and restrictions to the leasing and permitting programs for oil and gas development on federal lands and, for a time, suspended federal oil and gas leasing activities.
 The Department of the Interior ("DOI") has also issued a report recommending various changes to the federal leasing program, though many such changes would require congressional action.
 In July 2023, the BLM proposed a rule to update the fiscal terms of federal oil and gas leases, which would increase fees, rents, royalties, and bonding requirements.
-The rule would also add new criteria for BLM to consider when determining whether to lease nominated land, including the presence of important habitats or wetlands, the presence of historical properties or sacred sites, and recreational use of the land.
-BLM anticipates a final action on the proposal in Spring 2024.
-As a result, we cannot predict the final scope of regulations or restrictions that may apply to oil and gas operations on federal lands.
-However, any regulations that restrict, ban or effectively ban such operations may adversely impact demand for our products and services.
-Further, legislation to amend the Safe Drinking Water Act to repeal the exemption for hydraulic fracturing (except when diesel fuels are used) from the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing, as well as legislative proposals to require disclosure of the chemical constituents of the fluids used in the fracturing process, have previously been proposed in Congress.
+The rule would also add new criteria for BLM to consider when determining whether to lease nominated land, including the presence of important habitats or wetlands, the presence of historical properties or sacred sites, and apply to oil and gas operations on federal lands.
+However, any regulations that restrict, ban or effectively ban such operations may adversely impact demand for the definition of "underground injection" and require federal permitting and regulatory control of hydraulic fracturing, as well as legislative proposals to require disclosure of the chemical constituents of the fluids used in the fracturing process, have previously been proposed in Congress.
 Several states and local jurisdictions in which we or our customers operate also have adopted or are considering adopting regulations that could restrict or prohibit hydraulic fracturing in certain circumstances, impose more stringent operating standards and/or require the disclosure of the composition of hydraulic fracturing fluids.